jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 description: TBC
 featuredImage: /img/ramiro-lopez.jpg
 ---
-Our chat with the Spanish-born Producer about   as he prepares for a double header of parties for Sydney's VIVID light festival.
+_Our chat with the Spanish-born Producer as he prepares for a double header of parties for Sydney's VIVID light festival._

 **RR: Hey Ramiro, we're looking forward to seeing you play at the Spektrum x Vivid Music event at Burdekin Hotel.
-We gather this is your first time playing in Sydney… what do you have planned for the visit?**
+We gather this is your first time playing in **[**Sydney**](https://www.ravereviewz.net/Events-Location/Sydney)**… what do you have planned for the visit?**

 It’s actually my first time ever in Australia and I’m really excited!
 I’ve heard great things about the country and specially from Sydney.
 I wanna take advantage of my time here, even though it will be very short.
 Visiting some beautiful places, trying some local tasty food and of course making the people coming to the parties have an unforgettable time.
 <br><br>